balanced/balanced.github.com/_posts/2012-12-21-restful-hypermedia-apis.md

 * The search for the mythical universal "standard" API client.

-Fielding's dissertation, in its essence, allows leveraging a combination of hypermedia clients to explore APIs.
 There's no need to invent a universal "standard" API client, you are already using one right now.
 It's the web browser that's reading this piece of writing now.
 It follows a defined protocol specification, leverages content negotiation to control the layout of the server's response, respects redirects, etc.

+There is nothing stopping you from using many API clients to explore an API, in fact, we do so now:

+ - We browse documentation using the web browser
+ - We keep an `ipython`, `pry`, or `curl` on our terminal

+These are our tools to play with HTTP APIs and interactively explore them.

 * What about self documentation?
 What's that all about?